External moral framing fuels the need to fight.

 - Unify the self of the violent character first.
 A disconsonant self, or misaligned parts of self, will lead to unforgivable collateral damage to bystanders (see: many scenes in superhero movies where hundreds of people in cars or on the streets are crushed/burned/mutilated during a climactic fight).

 - Allow the violent character to witness unjustified destruction of innocents.
-For all you LDS peeps, this is Alma and Amulek watching the women and children burn in the epic conflagration in Ammonihah.
-For the rest of you, this is that scene in every Wolverine movie where Logan watches a bunch of helpless humans slaughtered, usually after he’s formed pseudo-familial bonds with them.
+This is that scene in every Wolverine movie where Logan watches a bunch of helpless humans slaughtered, usually after he’s formed pseudo-familial bonds with them.

 - Have the bad guys attempt to destroy the violent character, without just cause.
 So, for example, the violent character can’t go ballistic on the bad guys after witnessing the destruction of innocents; you’ve got to wait until the bad guys turn their aim onto the character, and actually attempt to obliterate him/her, too.
 That is when the violent character can start destroying people, and be morally justified.